 Tip: Higher impedance speakers are usually easier to drive.
 Lower impedance speakers may be louder at the same volume setting.
 Amplifiers matter, and the most successful combinations of the two may take experience and consultation to coordinate.

-Efficiency A loudspeaker's efficiency is the percentage of electrical power it converts into sound pressure.
+A loudspeaker's efficiency is the percentage of electrical power it converts into sound pressure.
 Sometimes stated as the speaker's output ("SPL", or Sound Pressure Level) measured at one meter distance (1M), efficiency is an exact specification referencing one electrical Watt of power consumed.
 Although consumer speakers vary significantly by size and acoustical class, they average less then one percent conversion efficiency, which is perfectly normal.

-Sensitivity Somewhat related to efficiency, sensitivity tells us how loud a speaker will play with a standard amplifier set to deliver a fixed audio signal voltage, such as 2.83v.
+Somewhat related to efficiency, sensitivity tells us how loud a speaker will play with a standard amplifier set to deliver a fixed audio signal voltage, such as 2.83v.
 Since this is one Watt across 8 ohms but two Watts across 4 ohms, sensitivity figures are therefore a somewhat more arbitrary specification not always including a strict speaker parameter.

 Efficiency considers one electrical watt consumed by a speaker, but sensitivity also describes how an amplifier reacts to a speaker at a fixed setting.
-Sensitivity may not explictly factor speaker impedance and therefore the total electrical power consumed.
+Sensitivity may not explicitly factor speaker impedance and therefore the total electrical power consumed.

 Tip: Speaker efficiency relates speaker loudness to a unit of power.
 Speaker sensitivity involves the amplifier's level setting as well as it's behavior driving a speaker of a particular impedance.

 The initial acoustical size of any loudspeaker is set by the total area of its active (electrically driven) acoustical diaphragms - the vibrating "drivers" - in the cabinet, with an emphasis on the bass driver(s), which are the speaker's acoustical foundation.
-For nearly all loudspeakers, this size roughly establishes the speaker's maximum loudness, relative distortion levels, and its ratio of bass extension to sensitivity to amplifier power.
+For most loudspeakers, this size roughly establishes the speaker's maximum loudness, relative distortion levels, and its ratio of bass extension to sensitivity to amplifier power.

 For example, a 6.5" woofer's bass response will vary somewhat between speaker models, but like all drivers, its diaphragm area is closely tied by physics to the "response axis" that all 6.5" drivers fall upon.
 The mass of the acoustical diaphragm and the strength of the magnetic motor may vary, but all relate back to loudness, distortion, and bass response in important ways.